Rumen-Nikolaev/Bash-Scripting-and-Shell-Programming-Linux-Command-Line-/Section 6: Wildcards/README.md

+# Wildcards

-What You Will Learn
+## What You Will Learn

-1. What wildcards are.
+- What wildcards are.

-2. When and where they can be used
+- When and where they can be used

-3. The different types of wildcards
+- The different types of wildcards

-4. How to use wildcards with various commands
+- How to use wildcards with various commands

 Wildcards